About

 Lives and works in Washington, DC

-Originally from Laredo, Texas, a border city, shaped the way she mixes and blends ideas, material and media.
-Growing up on the edge of El Rio Grande influenced her ways of thinking about nature, movement, territory and language.
-Hybrid modes became engrained in the architecture of the everyday along the border.
-Her work draws inspiration from Hip Hop, Philosophy, Nature, Science, Technology, Engineering and Mathematics.
+Originally from Laredo, Texas, a border city, shaped the way Jassie mixes and blends ideas, material and media.
+Growing up along the Rio Grande influenced her ways of thinking about nature, movement, territory and language.
+Along border systems, hybrid modes of being are engrained in the architecture of the everyday.
+It is the overlap in the diagram where Jassie plays.
+Her work draws inspiration from Hip-Hop, Philosophy, Nature, Science, Technology, Engineering and Mathematics.

 JA$$IE’s work has been recognized by Suzanne Ciani, Perry Cook, and Teenage Engineering who juried the 2018 Margaret Guthman New Instrument Design Competition; awarding Jassie the prestigious New Musical Instrument Design Award at Georgia Tech for her instrument GramFX, a hybrid turntable programmed in Pure Data In 2023-2024 she was awarded the Creative Leaders Fellowship: Towards 2040 with Words, Beats and Life.
 Artist in Residence at Signal Culture, Owego, NY.
 She has performed and exhibited at the Kennedy Art Center (Washington, DC), Eaton Hotel (Washington, DC), Katzen Art Center (Washington, DC), Torpedo Factory Art Center (Arlington, VA), Rhizome DC (Washington, DC), Wave Farm (Acra, NY), ShapeShifter Lab (Gowanus, NY), 2016 Pure Data Conference at Stevens Institute for Technology (Hoboken, NJ).